MrSchnirschuh/DarkOaktyl/README.md

 ## Overview

-Jexpanel is a modern, high-performance **game server management panel** built on **Pterodactyl Panel**, offering enhanced security, advanced customization, and integrated billing—supporting Stripe and PayPal—right out of the box.
+Jexpanel is a modern, high-performance **game server management panel** built on **DarkOaktyl Panel**, offering enhanced security, advanced customization, and integrated billing—supporting Stripe and PayPal—right out of the box.

 ## Features